unmeshjoshi/gokube/README.md

 The following features are planned for implementation:

-1. [ ] Implement ReplicationController to create a specified number of replicas of created pods
-2. [ ] Implement Scheduler to assign pods to nodes
-3. [ ] Implement PodStatus update.
-Nodes should update pod status periodically with the apiserver
-4. [ ] Update the ReplicationController to create newer instances of pods assigned to other nodes if a pod or node hosting the pods fails
-5. [ ] Implement a Proxy service to load balance requests across pod instances~
+1. [ ] Implement a Proxy service to load balance requests across pod instances (kube-proxy equivalent with iptables rules)

 ## Learning Objectives